heiko-r/ddns-ng/README.md

 * cloudflare: Update your DNS records via Cloudflare's API.
 Requires configuration in the module's cloudflare.ini file.

 ## Installation
-DDNS-NG requires Python.
-The only nonstandard Python module it depends on is "ipy" (https://github.com/autocracy/python-ipy/)
+DDNS-NG requires Python 3.
+The only nonstandard Python module it depends on is "ipy" (https://github.com/autocracy/python-ipy/), and when using the `upnp_v4` IP retriever, "miniupnpc".

 Clone or download the git repository onto your server, choose your modules in the config.ini file and configure any modules, if required.